GoogleChrome/web-vitals/README.md

 #### `NavigationTimingPolyfillEntry`

-When calling `getTTFB()`, if the browser doesn't support the [Navigation Timing API Level 2](https://www.w3.org/TR/navigation-timing-2/) interface, it will polyfill the entry object using timings from `performance.timing`:
+When calling `onTTFB()`, if the browser doesn't support the [Navigation Timing API Level 2](https://www.w3.org/TR/navigation-timing-2/) interface, it will polyfill the entry object using timings from `performance.timing`:

 ```ts
 export type NavigationTimingPolyfillEntry = Omit<PerformanceNavigationTiming,